cbdavis/RSemanticMediaWikiBot/README.md

 =====================
 This is a bot for editing Semantic MediaWiki templates, and is written in R.  This code is very much in development, and it is highly recommended to test it on a few pages before letting it loose on a wiki.

-The main idea is that this bot converts templates into data structures in R.  For example, you to read from a wiki page a template such as:
+The main idea is that this bot converts templates into data structures in R.  For example, it allows you to read from a wiki page a template such as:
 <pre>
 {{City
 | point=52.015, 4.356667